-If you disagree with the grade you were given on your test, you must present your argument in writing and schedule a meeting with your TA within one month after the test was returned.
+If you disagree with the grade you were given on your test, you must present your argument in writing and schedule a meeting with your TA within three weeks after the test was returned.
 Your letter must take into consideration the answers that were taken-up in class as well as the comments you received on the test and explain why despite of these, you are still convinced that your grade should have been higher.
+If you are not satisfied with the outcome of your meeting, you may contact the instructor.